avsa242/ssd1331-spin/README.md

 * Very early development - may malfunction or outright fail to build
 * Some hardware abstraction methods still need some better/more intuitive parameters
+* Bitmap transfer is currently fixed to full frame transfer, starting at coords 0, 0
+* Some things are currently hardcoded

 ## TODO

-* Documentation
+- [ ] Documentation
-* Bitmap transfer
+- [x] Bitmap transfer
-* Investigate speeding up SPI driver even more
-* Text primitive
+- [ ] Text primitive
-* Circle primitive
+- [ ] Circle primitive
-* Scrolling
+- [ ] Scrolling
-* Size optimization
+- [ ] Size optimization
+- [ ] Investigate speeding up SPI driver even more